Discovery Green, Houston

 We visited during our Spring Break Stay in Houston, and had a wonderful morning in the park!

-Discovery Green is also pulling out all the stops this summer, as they celebrate their 10 year anniversary!
+Discovery Green is also pulling out all the stops this summer!
 This fun park is located right in the middle of Downtown Houston, with tons of daily activities for the entire family!
 Click HERE to visit their website’s calendar for upcoming events!

 Each weekend during the Spring, Summer and Fall, Kinder Lake Kayak and Paddleboard Rides are offered by Bayou City Adventures.
 They provide the life jackets, too!